-There are so many places to visit in Scotland’s Highlands and Islands that it can be tempting to try and fit loads in just a short trip.
+There are so many places to visit in Scotland, particularly in the Scottish Highlands and Islands, that it can be tempting to try and fit loads in just a short trip.
 But we recommend taking it easy and really exploring a particular area as we’re sure you’ll be back again to check out somewhere new…

 Check out the photos below for our pick of places to visit in Scotland’s Highlands and Islands.